Enantiosensitive exceptional points in open chiral systems: Enantiosensitive stabilization of quasistationary states

 Thus, the enantiomer corresponding to negative $\epsilon$ decays faster by a factor $\frac{1}{2}\sqrt{|\epsilon|}$.
 The square root scaling features an order of magnitude enchancement of the enantiosensitive response relative to the standard regime, where it scales as $\epsilon$.

-The enantiosensitivity of this stabilization phenomenon is clearly seen in the simulations when looking at the circular dichroism in the residual population $\text{CD}=(P_R-P_L)/(P_R+P_L)$, see Fig. \ref{Fig4}.
-We fix $\Omega_d=2.5\cdot10^{-4}$ a.u. and $\Omega_m=\Omega_d/c$ (see Methods for further details on the simulations).
+The enantiosensitivity of this stabilization phenomenon is clearly seen in the simulations when looking at the circular dichroism in the residual population $\text{CD}=(P_R-P_L)/(P_R+P_L)$, see Fig. \ref{Fig4}, where we fix $\Omega_d=2.5\cdot10^{-4}$ a.u. and $\Omega_m=\Omega_d/c$ (see Appendix B for further details on the simulations) and express the time in dimensionless units $t\cdot\Omega_d$.
 For $\Gamma<\text{min}(\Gamma^{EP_R},\Gamma^{EP_L})$, both enantiomers are in the $\mathcal{PT}$-symmetric phase and the bound population oscillates between the ground and excited state with a lifetime of $\Gamma$.
 The slight difference in the oscillation periods of the two enantiomers $T_{R/L}=2\pi/\mathrm{Re}[\lambda^{R/L}_+-\lambda^{R/L}_-]$ leads to an oscillating $\text{CD}$ at the average period $T=(T_R+T_L)/2$ (black line in Fig. \ref{Fig4}f).
 While the amplitudes of the $\text{CD}$ oscillations can be quite large, they effectively average to zero over the beating period $T$ (dashed black line in Fig. \ref{Fig4}f).
 As $\Gamma$ approaches the EPs of the two enantiomers, the oscillation periods become increasingly larger as the real part of the adiabatic energies approach each other.
-When $\Gamma>\Gamma^{EP_L}$ and $\Gamma<\Gamma^{EP_R}$, the left enantiomer is in the $\mathcal{PT}$-broken phase and the right enantiomer is in the $\mathcal{PT}$-symmetric one.
-In this region the different topological phases of the enantiomers lead to a $\text{CD}$ that saturates quickly to the theoretical maximum of $100\%$ after $\simeq150$ fs (solid green line in Fig. \ref{Fig4}f).
+When $\Gamma<\Gamma^{EP_L}$ and $\Gamma>\Gamma^{EP_R}$, the left enantiomer is in the $\mathcal{PT}$-symmetric phase and the right enantiomer is in the $\mathcal{PT}$-broken one.
+In this region the different topological phases of the enantiomers lead to a $\text{CD}$ that saturates quickly to the theoretical maximum of $100\%$ after $t\cdot\Omega_d\simeq20$ (solid green line in Fig. \ref{Fig4}f).
 Still, the residual population in the enantiomers is largely depleted.
-For even larger $\Gamma$ (solid magenta line in Fig. \ref{Fig3}f), both enantiomers are in the $\mathcal{PT}$-broken phase and are described by bi-exponential behavior.
+For even larger $\Gamma$ (solid magenta line in Fig. \ref{Fig4}f), both enantiomers are in the $\mathcal{PT}$-broken phase and are described by bi-exponential behavior.
 Because of the stabilization effect, the lifetime of the bound population increases for increasing $\Gamma$.
-Here, small differences in the lifetimes $\tau_{R/L}=1/\text{Im}[\lambda^{R/L}_+]$ accumulate in time, leading to a $\text{CD}$ of $\simeq20\%$ after $1.7$ ps with a residual bound population of $\simeq 10^{-4}$.
+Here, small differences in the lifetimes $\tau_{R/L}=1/\text{Im}[\lambda^{R/L}_+]$ accumulate in time, leading to a $\text{CD}$ of $\simeq20\%$ after $t\cdot\Omega_d\simeq 25$ with a residual bound population of $\simeq 10^{-4}$.